Here is another turntable review, this time Thorens in a Thorens TD 402 DD Review.

 Contents

 The history of the company founded in 1883 by Hermann Thorens revolved around music from the very beginning.
-And literally, because initially, a modest manufactory dealt with the production of music boxes.
+And literally, because initially, a modest factory dealt with producing music boxes.
 At the beginning of the 20th century, the first cylinder phonographs were manufactured in a factory located in the picturesque Swiss town of Sainte-Croix, and a few years later horn turntables for playing shellac records.

 Interestingly, these majestic devices remained on Thorens’ offer for several decades, until they were replaced by turntables resembling modern designs.
 In the late 1920s, Thorens released the first model equipped with an electric motor.
 In 1934, the company constructed a system that drives the platter axle through a set of gears, but the real breakthrough was the TD 124 turntable presented in 1957.

-Actually, one should rather write “drive”, because the device was delivered to customers without housing and without an arm.
-Buyers of the model from this year could still count on a stand for mounting the tonearm, but in the following years this facilitation was abandoned and music lovers had to properly construct a turntable around this specific drive unit.
+I should rather write “drive” because the device was delivered to customers without housing and tonearm.
+Buyers of the model from this year are just a few, but in the following years this facilitation was abandoned and music lovers had to construct a turntable around this specific drive unit properly.

 The TD 124 had to be exceptionally good, however, because many users were eager to take on this task.
 Even today, this legendary model achieves sky-high prices at online auctions.
 It can be said that the 1950s were the period in which the Swiss company secured a strong position in the market, enjoying its reputation as a manufacturer of refined and reliable turntables.

-Today we associate it primarily with designer projects with a shape that deviates from the standard rectangle, which, combined with unusual color versions, gives a really electrifying effect.
+Today we associate it primarily with designer projects with a shape that deviates from the standard rectangle, which, combined with unusual color versions, gives an electrifying effect.
 Thorens also produces high-end turntables, and recently they have once again reached their rich history with the introduction of the retro-styled TD 1600 and TD 1601 models.
-They are beautiful but horribly expensive.
+They are beautiful but expensive.

 Just below them, in the corporate hierarchy, there is a very elegant, but smaller and much cheaper turntable marked as TD 402 DD.
 Maybe it’s worth taking a look at.